Altai-man/cro-ldap/docs/reference/cro-ldap-client.md

 * Passing the extended operation request name and value (if any) to the `extend` method.
 * Receiving and decoding a response object.

+Note that request name that does not conform to LDAP OID rules passed will cause an exception of type `X::Cro::LDAP::Client::IncorrectOID` to be thrown.

 ```perl6
 use ASN::Types;